getkimball/docs/README.md

 #### Boolean Flags

 Boolean flags are the simplest way to set a `true`/`false` condition for a feature flag.
+Setting this to `true` will mean the flag is always true, regardless of the other settings.

 #### Rollout Flags